launchfort/flock/README.md

 Options:

-  -r, --require   Module ID of a module to require before migrating -l, --list      Display list of migrations to pick from -c, --config    The config file to load (default .flockrc.json) -h, --help      output usage information
+  -l, --list                Display list of migrations to pick from -r, --require <moduleId>  Module ID of a module to require before migrating --rc                      The rc file to load (default flockrc.js) -h, --help                output usage information
 ```

 When using the `--list` option, migration IDs are listed with `✓` to indicte they